Jefferson–Hemings controversy: Early claims

 Randolph told Randall that the late Peter Carr, Jefferson's nephew by his sister and a married man at the time, had fathered Hemings' children, as an explanation for the "startling" close resemblance that every visitor to Monticello could see.
 According to legal professor Annette Gordon-Reed, by this act, he was violating a strong social taboo against naming a white man as the father of slave children, to explain the strong physical resemblance seen by visitors.
 She suggested he would only have done so for the more compelling reason of protecting his grandfather.

 Because of the social taboos about this topic, Randolph requested, and Randall agreed, to omit any mention of Hemings and her children in Randall's three-volume biography, Life of Thomas Jefferson (1858).
 But Randall passed on the Randolph oral history in a letter to the historian James Parton.
-He also suggested that he had personally seen records supporting it – but no such record has been found.
+He also suggested that he had personally seen records proving the fifteen month separation – but no such record has been found.
 Randall's 1868 letter relating Randolph's family account of the Peter Carr paternity was a "pillar" of later historians' assertions that Carr was the father of Hemings' children, and Jefferson was not.